COVID + Diabetes: The Work and School Safety Guide

 This article was updated on Tuesday, September 7, 2021.

 Headed to work or school amidst the COVID-19 pandemic while living with diabetes?
 The following recommendations are meant to provide the tools and resources you need to keep yourself and anyone else who may be vulnerable to more intense symptoms or complications from COVID-19 as safe as possible.

-Over the last few months, we have learned a ton about COVID-19 and diabetes and we will continue to learn more as time goes on.
-What do we know now?
+We have learned a ton about COVID-19 and diabetes and we will continue to learn more as time goes on.
+What we do know?
 Diabetes itself does not increase the risk of contracting COVID-19.
 However, other factors do increase your risk of catching the virus, like older age, high blood pressure, underlying heart or lung conditions, being overweight, or having consistently elevated blood glucose levels.
 Additionally, we have seen that if a person with diabetes contracts the coronavirus, they are more likely to experience more intense symptoms of COVID-19 and complications, including diabetic ketoacidosis (DKA).

 While some reports point toward a higher rate of death from COVID-19 for people living with diabetes, it is important to note that these studies are based on people who ended up in the hospital from COVID-19, and often have multiple other underlying conditions, chief among them older age.

 Overall, the best thing a person with diabetes can do is avoid catching the novel coronavirus in the first place.
 Of course, that’s easier said than done, particularly when your work or schooling requires you to be in places other than your home and in contact with people outside your household.
 As more locations reopen and we each must make choices about the personal level of risk we are willing to take for work or school and as we move about the world, key precautions can keep us as safe as possible.